ekoontz/menard/doc/deployment.md

 ### Stage: Build

-There is a single action:
+There is a single action, which is to ..

 |Key|Value|
 |-|-|